jeflem/ananke/doc/src/container-admins.md

 #### Usage

-Usage of the collaboration feature is described in [](collaboration).
+Usage of the collaboration feature is described in [JupyterLab real-time collaboration](hub-users.md#jupyterlab-real-time-collaboration).